Jadento7/Active-Directory-Labs/local-active-directory-virtualbox/03-group-policy-management/README.md

 - Create a dedicated `Lab Users` OU
 - Create a dedicated `Workstations` OU
-- Move `CLIENT01` into the Workstations OU
-- Configure computer-based GPO settings
-- Enable loopback processing for workstation-targeted user policies
+- Test loopback processing for workstation-targeted user policies
-- Create a password/account lockout policy lab
 - Create a mapped network drive GPO
 - Create a desktop wallpaper GPO
+- Create an account lockout policy lab
-- Verify policies with `gpresult /h report.html`
+- Generate an HTML policy report with `gpresult /h report.html`

 ## Security and Ethics Notice

 This lab was created for educational use in a private local Active Directory environment.
 Do not test administrative policies on systems you do not own or manage.
-Avoid using real passwords, real production credentials, or sensitive personal information in lab environments.
+Avoid using real passwords, production credentials, or sensitive personal information in lab environments.